rimimadision/omnicache-fast24-artifacts/README.md

 # Known issues

-1. The system may requires occasional restart because of some Optane compatibility issues
+1. The system may require occasional restart because of some Optane compatibility issues

 2. LevelDB may occasionally hang after dbbench finishes.
 Simply pressing Ctrl-c to kill the process can solve the issue.